Rational points on non-linear horocycles and pigeonhole statistics for the fractional parts of $\sqrt{n}$: Introduction

 \begin{corollary} as $N \to \infty$.
 In particular

 as $N \to \infty$. \end{corollary}

-\begin{remark} \textup{$\sum_{j=0}^{\infty} j^2E_j(s)^2 = \int_X |Y^s|^2 \; dm_X$ where $m_X$ is the Haar measure on $X$.
-Thus, if we desire the (more satisfactory) convergence of the variance of the random variables $Y^N_s$ to those of $Y_s$, one has to avoid the escape of mass resulting from the term $0$ appearing regularly in the sequence of fractional parts of $\sqrt{n}$.
+\begin{remark} \textup{If we desire the (more satisfactory) convergence of the variance of the random variables $Y^N_s$ to those of $Y_s$, one has to avoid the escape of mass resulting from the term $0$ appearing regularly in the sequence of fractional parts of $\sqrt{n}$.
 This can be done via removing the terms $\sqrt{n}$ when $n$ is a square and, in this case, we would have Var$[Y^N_s] \to s$ which is the variance we would obtain if the limiting point process were Poissonian.
 We will also use this approach in the proof of Corollary \ref{SecondMoment}. } \end{remark}